Teorie della spiegazione

 Most contemporary naturalists do not regard this as an insurmountable problem.
 Piuttosto, they just reject the idea that philosophical inquiry can occur from a vantage point outside of science, and they deny that evaluative judgments we make about scientific reasoning and scientific concepts have any a priori status.
 Put differently, they think philosophical inquiry should be seen as a very abstract form of scientific inquiry, and they see the normative aspirations of philosophers as something that must be achieved by using the very tools and methods that philosophers have traditionally sought to justify.

 The relevance of naturalism to the theory of explanation can be understood briefly as follows.
 Naturalism undermines the idea that knowledge is prior to understanding.
 If it is true that there will never be an inductive logic that can provide an a priori basis for calling an observed regularity a natural law, then there is, Infatti, no independent way of establishing what is the case prior to understanding why it is the case.
 Per questo motivo, some naturalists (Per esempio, Sellars) have suggested a different way of thinking about the epistemic significance of explanation.
-The idea, basically, is that explanation is not something that occurs on the basis of pre-confirmed truths.
+L'idea, basically, is that explanation is not something that occurs on the basis of pre-confirmed truths.
 Piuttosto, successful explanation is actually part of the process of confirmation itself:

 Our aim [È] to manipulate the three basic components of a world picture: (UN) observed objects and events, (b) unobserved objects and events, (c) nomological connections, so as to achieve a maximum of “explanatory coherence.”
 In this reshuffle no item is sacred.
 (Sellars, 1962: p356)